Add WordPress SSL and Move from HTTP to HTTPS

 If this process did not work, and you still end up on the http:// link and receive the error message “not secure,” there are two steps you can do before setting up WordPress through https:

-Step 1: With some hosting providers, an SSL certificate may be available for your domain, but you will have to activate it manually first.
+Step 1: Some hosting providers offer an SSL certificate for your domain, but you must activate it manually first.

 The procedure for activating the SSL certificate differs from provider to provider.
 First, go to the hosting provider’s dashboard (often cPanel) and search for the SSL item.

-Depending on the provider, it is now possible to run the Auto SSL option under SSL status, which checks and activates the SSL certificate.
+Depending on the provider, the Auto SSL option under SSL status can now be run, which checks and activates the SSL certificate.

-Other providers support an SSL certificate from the non-profit organization Let’s Encrypt that provides free SSL certificates.
+Other providers support an SSL certificate from the non-profit organization Let’s Encrypt, which provides free SSL certificates.

 Search for “Let’s Encrypt.”